CarVac/MeleeConchRuleset/ruleset.md

 Filters may be linearly chained so that the output of one is used as the input to the next.

 ### Digital Input, Analog Stick Outputs

+TODO: DEAL WITH THIS

+* SOCD: does neutral SOCD eliminate the need for travel time emulation, because it makes perfect travel time skill-based?
+* How do we legislate travel time emulation?
+It's gotta run on everything.
+It needs to achieve parity => we need measurements
+* CC uptilt needs timing lockout of some sort?
+* SDI lockouts?
+* socd overriding modifier is busted (for ledgedash AND sdi)

+When simultaneous opposing cardinal Digital Inputs are pressed, the output must be resolved according to one of the following options:

+1. Neutral: when opposing cardinals are pressed, the output must be 0.
+2. Second-Input Priority, No Reactivation (2IP No Reactivation): when one cardinal is already pressed and its opposing cardinal is also pressed, the output follows the second cardinal.
+However, if the second cardinal is released, the output must be 0 instead of *reactivating* the first cardinal.

+Modifier Inputs used to influence the output coordinate of an Analog Stick may not change the Zone (neutral, cardinal in the deadzone, or diagonal quadrant) of the coordinate.

+B, when used as a Modifier Input, must only increase the radius of the Analog Stick Output.

 The following Analog Stick coordinates must not be accessible using Digital Inputs for either the Control Stick or the C-Stick